fluxcd/website/content/en/flux/integrations/aws.md

 This is more appropriate for single-tenant scenarios, where all the Flux resources inside the cluster belong to the same team and hence can share the same identity and permissions.

+At the controller level, regardless if authenticating with EKS Pod Identity, OIDC Federation or IAM User Access Keys, all Flux resources must have the provider field set to `aws` according to the rules below.

+For all Flux resource kinds except for `Kustomization` and `HelmRelease`, set the `.spec.provider` field to `aws` and leave `.spec.serviceAccountName` unset.

+For SOPS decryption with the `Kustomization` API, leave the `.spec.decryption.serviceAccountName` field unset.
+There's no provider field for SOPS decryption.

+For remote cluster access with the `Kustomization` and `HelmRelease` APIs, set the `.data.provider` field of the `ConfigMap` referenced by the `.spec.kubeConfig.configMapRef` field to `aws` and leave the `.data.serviceAccountName` field unset.

+The controller-level configuration is described in the following sections.

 #### For OIDC Federation